What’s normal? Understanding libido changes in older women

 Love and intimacy

-Depression is a big problem in the UK and women aged 40 to 60 are known to be the most commonly affected group.6 This can have a negative effect on a woman’s libido.
+Depression is a big problem in the UK and is highest among people aged 45-54, while women are more likely than men to experience depression.8 This can have a negative effect on a woman’s libido.
 Symptoms can include lack of enjoyment in normal activities, feeling low or tearful, and lack of appetite.
 There are many treatment options available for depression.
 Unfortunately, certain anti-depressant medication, such as the aforementioned SSRIs, can also have a negative effect on libido, but there are other options such as counselling or therapy to consider.
 If you think this may be affecting you do not hesitate to make an appointment to discuss this with your GP.

 Libido is widely variable between women and there are a wide range of factors that can affect this.
 While the physical changes that occur with age can lead to a decrease in libido, the degree of this varies between women so it is impossible to say what is ‘normal’.
 While hormone changes are believed to affect libido, there is no reason that age alone should prevent a healthy sex life.
 Speak to your doctor if you would like a personalised assessment.